-NOTE: Total of thrust bearing preload and valve drag should not exceed 11 inch lbs.

-- 5. Tighten adjuster plug lock nut.
+- NOTE: Total of thrust bearing preload and valve drag should not exceed 11 pound inch. - 5.
+Tighten adjuster plug lock nut.
 Recheck thrust bearing preload to be sure that tightening lock nut did not change adjustment. - 6.
-Install ring compressor sleeve Tool J-8947 in gear housing and hold it tightly against shoulder in the housing.
-See Figure 8-58.
-Insert the rack-piston nut into the housing until the ball retaining Tool J-7539 engages the worm.
+Install ring compressor sleeve tool (J-8947 used for 43, 44 and 45000 Series.
+J-7576 used for 46, 48 and 49000 Series) in gear housing and hold it tightly against shoulder in the housing.
+See Figure 90-58 and 90-60.
+Insert the rack-piston nut into the housing until the ball retaining tool J-7539 engages the worm.
 Turn the stub shaft drawing the rack-piston nut into the housing.
 When the piston ring is into the housing bore, the ball retaining tool and ring compressor may be removed. - 7.
 Install rack-piston end plug using 1/2 square drive.
-Torque plug to 50 ft. lbs.
-See Figure 8-59. - 8.
-Lubricate housing end plug "O" ring seal with automatic transmission oil and install in gear housing.
+Torque plug to 50 lb. ft.
+See Figure 90-61. - 8.
+Lubricate housing end plug "O" ring seal with automatic transmission oil and install in gear housing. - 9.
+Insert end plug into gear housing and seat against "O" ring seal.
+Slight tapping with a soft mallet may be necessary to seat plug properly.
+Install end plug retainer ring. - 10.
+Install pitman shaft assembly as outlined in paragraph 90-14, subparagraph e, Steps 1 through 5.